Hobbs & Shaw (soundtrack)

 Fast & Furious Presents: Hobbs & Shaw (Original Motion Picture Soundtrack) is the soundtrack album to the 2019 Fast & Furious spin-off film Hobbs & Shaw.
 It was released on July 26, 2019, through Back Lot Music, a week before the film's theatrical release.
 The soundtrack contains several collaborations from different artists which are Yungblud, The Heavy, Logic, Aston Wyld (now Aston), Ohana Bam, Brothers Voodoo, Yonaka, Aloe Blacc, The Movement and Idris Elba who appears in the film.
+The soundtrack's sole single "Getting Started" by Aloe Blacc featuring J.I.D. was released on July 2, 2019.

 "Next Level", a song originally composed for the film, was later covered by South Korean girl band Aespa and released around the time of F9's theatrical release in 2021.